acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 8. Commit your changes with a clear, [well-written commit message].

-9. Run `just fix` to apply safe formatting to changed C++ lines using the project's [.clang-format].
+9. Run `just fix` to format changed C++ and Python source and the repository Justfile using the repository's [.clang-format] and Ruff configuration.

 10. Run `just check` for the fast, non-mutating local validation gate.